Welcome to Cali

 Dietary Restrictions

-Vegetarian and vegan students can find suitable options around town.
+Vegetarian and vegan students may find it harder to locate accommodating restaurants around town.
 Students who have special dietary needs may have fewer options when eating out, but have access to a large variety of fresh produce and a kitchen equipped for cooking meals at their apartments.
+Though on-site staff speak with host families and communities beforehand, dietary restrictions may be trickier to manage during program travel as it is harder to break the cultural understandings around food in different communities (e.g., it is often tradition to offer guests an animal protein as a sign of respect).

 Resources from Alumni